Academic Programs of Study

-The goal of the Illustration Program at Marywood is to prepare the student for the demanding and competitive field of illustration.
-The courses center on concept and development, image design and an understanding of a variety of finish techniques, while stressing the social, political and ethical responsibilities of the artist and the impact illustration has had, and continues to have, on society.
+Marywood's illustration program prepares students for the demanding and competitive field of illustration.
+Courses center on concept, image creation, and an understanding of a variety of techniques, while stressing the social, political, and ethical responsibilities of the artist and the impact illustration has had, and continues to have, on society.

 More About This Degree